Nim-tech-arch/Shopify-Intelligence-Pipeline/README.md

 What existed at a particular point in time?

-A sequence of observations tells us:
+A sequence of snapshots gives us:

 What changed?

-The intelligence model therefore follows:

-Snapshot
+That transition from:

+State
   ↓
 History
   ↓
 Change
   ↓
-Trend
-   ↓
-Context
-   ↓
 Intelligence

-This temporal model is one of the most important foundations of the platform.
+is the foundation of the platform.

-Enrichment Layer
+🧠 Enrichment Layer

-The enrichment layer adds context around trusted Silver observations.
+The enrichment layer is now an implemented engineering boundary.

-It deliberately separates:

-INTERNAL ENRICHMENT
-        +
-EXTERNAL ENRICHMENT
-        ↓
-ENRICHED INTELLIGENCE

-Architecture:
+Its responsibility is to transform trusted Silver observations into reusable intelligence vectors.

+The architecture separates internal product intelligence from external market context:

                          SILVER
                            │